GajulaNagaPradeep/cans/README.md

 # Questions

 If you have any questions regarding the contents of this repository, please email the Office of Systems Integration at FOSS@osi.ca.gov.

+# Feature Flags
+There is a feature flag mechanism in the app.
+The flags are stored in the **_.env_** file.
+The following flags are implemented:
+1. DOMAIN_TOTAL_FEATURE_ENABLED - turns on/off Domain Total feature.
+Possible values: true, false.
+Default value: **true**.